PearsonEducation/StatsAgg/readme.md

     * configuring StatsAgg to be a 'repeater' (you can use the official StatsD program to do this, and forward to StatsAgg).
     * configuring StatsAgg to be in a 'proxy cluster' configuration (you can use the official StatsD program to do this, and forward to StatsAgg).
     * outputting frequently sent metric-keys to log files.
 * StatsAgg is not (currently) meant for use as an incident management tool.
-It doesn't support alert history, alert acknowledgement, etc.
+It doesn't support alert history, event management, etc.
-* StatsAgg is not a metric visualization tool.
-However, StatsAgg works well when paired with Graphite/Grafana for visualization.
+* StatsAgg does not (currently) support the Graphite 'Pickle' format (will be included in a future build).
-* StatsAgg does not currently support the Graphite 'Pickle' format (will be included in a future build).
+* OpenTSDB listens for metrics on a single port for the telnet & HTTP formats.
+StatsAgg listens for OpenTSDB metrics on two different ports.
+See the manual for more information.

 <br>
 ## Thanks to...